eagle840/killercoda-labs/MLflow/step1.md

 (the '.' is the present directry, but can be replaced with a folder name)

 `tree`{{exec}}

+this time, note the contents of the artifacts folder, the pickle file (.pkl) is actually the model code.

 and lets run it again with different parameters